Cyber security and Ransomware:

 Symantec’s Kevin Haley indicated “This is not something that happens to other people; it could easily happen to you.
 We really need to step up our protection because the bad guys are stepping up their game.
 There’s just too much money involved for them not to.”

-Don’t allow yourself to become a victim and take every security measure you can to protect your personal or business information or you may be the next victim of ransomware and it could very well destroy you or your business financially or completely shut down operations altogether.
-Better to be safe than sorry!
+Don’t allow yourself to become a victim and take every security measure you can to protect your personal or business information.
+By prioritizing IT security and cyber security, you can safeguard against ransomware and prevent potential financial ruin or operational shutdown.
+It’s always better Better to be safe than sorry!”